NCSU-Group70-CSC505-SE-Fall-23/slash/CONTRIBUTING.md

 Understand the current and future scope.

 ## 🪲 Reporting Bugs
-This section guides you through submitting a bug report for this repository.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
-Before creating bug reports, please perform a cursory search to see if the problem has already been reported.
-If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
-Note: If you find a Closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+This section serves as your guide for submitting a bug report for this repository.
+Adhering to these instructions helps both maintainers and the community understand your report, replicate the issue, and locate related reports.
+Before initiating a bug report, please perform a preliminary search to verify if the problem has already been reported.
+If you find an open issue matching your concern, add a comment to that existing issue rather than opening a new one.
+Note: If you encounter a closed issue that appears similar to your experience, open a new issue and include a link to the original issue within the body of your new report.

 ### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as GitHub issues.
-After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in the template.
+GitHub issues are the designated method for tracking bugs.
+After determining the repository relevant to your bug, create an issue on that repository and complete the template by supplying the following details:

-Explain the problem and include additional details to help a developer reproduce the problem:
-*	Use a clear and descriptive title for the issue to identify the problem.
+* Craft a concise and informative title for the issue to clearly identify the problem.
-*	Describe the exact steps which reproduce the problem in as many details as possible.
-Along with it, provide the details regarding the name and version of OS, Python version, configuration of the environment, if used any.
+* Elaborate on the precise steps required to reproduce the problem, offering as many details as possible.
+Additionally, furnish information about your operating system's name and version, Python version, and any environmental configurations you've applied.
-*	Provide specific examples to demonstrate the steps.
-Include links to files or GitHub projects, or copy/paste able snippets, which you use in those examples.
-If you're providing snippets in the issue, use Markdown code blocks.
+* Present specific examples that illustrate the steps, which may encompass links to files or GitHub projects or easily copy-and- pasteable code snippets if applicable.
+When providing code snippets in the issue, use Markdown code blocks.
-*	Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+* Detail the observed behavior following the steps and pinpoint the specific issue with that behavior.
-*	Explain which behavior you expected to see instead and why.
+* Clarify the anticipated behavior you expected to see instead and elucidate the reasons behind your expectations.
-*	If the problem is related to performance or memory, include details of the errors encountered with your report.
+* If the problem pertains to performance or memory issues, include particulars about the encountered errors in your report.
-*	Can you reliably reproduce the issue?
-If not, provide details about how often the problem happens and under which conditions it normally happens.
+* Provide insights into your ability to consistently replicate the issue.
+If replication isn't guaranteed, share information about the frequency and typical conditions under which the problem usually occurs.

 ### Before Submitting A Bug Report

-Please check existing bug reports instead of opening a new one.
-There is a possibility that there are fixes already posted for bugs.
-If not, you are welcome to submit a bug report and we will look into it as soon as possible.
+Prior to initiating a bug report, please consult existing bug reports to prevent unnecessary duplication.
+It's conceivable that solutions have already been posted for similar issues.
+If not, you're encouraged to submit a bug report, and we'll investigate it as promptly as possible.

 ## 📝 Suggesting Enhancements and New features